 jQuery is the oldest and one of the most preferred front-end development frameworks.
 Well, it is a library just like React but owing to some of the characteristics it falls in the category of the framework.

-Released in 2006, the jQuery framework is majorly used to optimize the interactivity of user interfaces by manipulating CSS and DOM elements, handling events, animations, AJAX, and other functions.
+Released in 2006, the jQuery framework is majorly used to optimize the interactivity of user interfaces by manipulating CSS and DOM elements and handling events, animations, AJAX, and other functions.

 Some popular tech giants like LinkedIn, Twitter, and Slack have already used jQuery in their products.